OleksandrNechai/blogposts/overcoming-TypeScripts-type-guards-limitations-in-the-nested-scope.md

 }
 ```

 I have introduced `someFunciton` only to stop type inference mechanism to infer the type of `x` from the assignment.
-If I wrote  `const x: number | string = 5`, for example, the type inference mechanism would have infered the type of `x` to be `number` (`never` inside if block) even though I have declared it to be `number | string`.
+If I wrote  `const x: number | string = 5`, for example, the type inference mechanism would have inferred the type of `x` to be `number` (`never` inside if block) even though I have declared it to be `number | string`.